 Description

 Digital Accessibility defined as “usability for people with disabilities.”
-It is about “making documents, websites, and apps accessible to everyone including people with disabilities.”
-Check out the below video to learn more about Digital Accessibility.
+It is about “making digital documents, websites, and apps accessible to everyone including people with disabilities.”
+It is about

 - Americans with Disabilities Act (ADA): Requires that we provide equal access to our programs, services, and activities, including those delivered digitally.